tsk811/certbot-route53-setup/README.md

 - Certificates are valid for 90 days
 - AWS credentials are mounted read-only for security
 - The container environment ensures consistent behavior across different development machines

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Open the project in Dev Container
-4. Make your changes
-5. Submit a Pull Request